4-alarm fire damages row of businesses in Cedarhurst, Nassau County

-CEDARHURST, Nassau County (WABC) -- A row of five stores went up in flames in a four-alarm fire in Nassau County overnight.

-The fire burned through the stores, comprising the Cedarhurst Shoppes, on Central Avenue in Cedarhurst just after 3 a.m.
+The fire started burned through the stores, comprising the Cedarhurst Shoppes, on Central Avenue in Cedarhurst just before 3 a.m.
 Friday.

-Five stores, a restaurant, pizzeria, ice cream shop, pharmacy and cleaners, all sustained heavy fire and smoke damage
+#Breaking three alarm fire rips through a row of stores on Central Avenue in Cedarhurst, Long Island.
+Firefighters appear to be pulling back now.
+Awaiting additional info. #ABC7NY https://t.co/enQVifyYUs pic.twitter.com/ZZ58fJSgkc— Derick Waller (@wallerABC7) November 22, 2019

+Lawrence Cedarhurst Fire Department Chief Edward Koehler said firefighters received a call from police at 2:49 a.m.
+Friday reporting smoke coming from the building.

 ----------